-Corporations are taking steps to insulate themselves from accountability for their actions.
+Corporations frequently impose harms on frontline communities, yet some take steps to avoid taking accountability for their actions.
 These efforts increasingly limit the ability of ordinary citizens and other victims of corporate abuse to access the courts.
-Under the Supreme Court’s 2010 Citizens United decision, corporations – which cannot vote – have been granted rights under the First Amendment to spend money in order to influence elections.
+Under the U.S. Supreme Court’s 2010 Citizens United decision, corporations – which cannot vote – have been granted rights under the First Amendment to spend money to influence elections.

-Corporate interests rarely represent the interests of the global community, and we must ensure that protecting people, not corporations, is the primary focus of our laws and policies.
-We must work hard to shape the future where profit does not reign supreme to the rights and prosperity of the people and the planet.
+Corporate interests rarely represent the interests of the global community.
+We must ensure that protecting people, not corporations, is the primary focus of U.S. laws and policies.
+We work hard to shape a future where profits do not reign supreme over the rights of the people and the planet.

-We pioneered the use of the Alien Tort Statute (ATS) to hold companies accountable in U.S. courts for violations they committed abroad.
-Our transnational litigation portfolio continues to grow with our active cases representing communities in India, Honduras, and Colombia, covering issues related to a destructive coal power plant, armed land grabs, and the funding of paramilitary groups to commit murder in order to advance business prospects.
+We pioneered using the Alien Tort Statute (ATS) to hold companies accountable in U.S. courts for violations they committed abroad.
+See our transnational litigation portfolio, covering issues related to a destructive coal power plant, armed land grabs, and the funding of paramilitary groups to commit murder to advance business prospects.
+Learn more.

-We also developed a new strategy to use the U.S. Foreign Legal Assistance (FLA) statute to obtain information for use in corporate accountability lawsuits in other countries.
-Since then, we have won several FLA cases, and have provided valuable information and documents in human rights and environmental justice cases in Peru, the Netherlands and Mexico.
+We use the U.S. Foreign Legal Assistance (FLA) statute to obtain information for use in corporate accountability lawsuits in other countries.
+We have won several FLA cases and have provided valuable information and documents in human rights and environmental justice cases in Peru, the Netherlands, and Mexico.
+Learn more.

 By expanding corporate rights, the U.S. has become a safe haven for corporate abuse.
 We develop global campaigns to lobby powerful governments, aid communities and activate global networks to cancel corporate abuse.
 Learn more.